Resize Text: |

 6. As part of application requirement, please submit a passport-sized, digital, colour photograph and preferably with no white attire taken within the last 3 months.

 7. Please note that under section 13(4) of the Optometrists and Opticians Act, all registered optometrists and opticians, whether practising full-time or part-time, must inform the Board of any change in his name, residential address, practice address or other particulars as may be prescribed, within 28 days of the occurrence of the change.
 Application of change can be submitted via the PRS prior application for PC Renewal.
-Please refer to details here on for updating of particulars.
+Please refer to details here on updating of particulars.

 8. You are reminded to be prudent and truthful when applying for registration with the Board.
 Any false statements will lead to your application being rejected or to the annulment of a registration already granted and may also render yourself liable to prosecution under the Optometrists and Optician Act which deals with the application.